Detecting Where Effects Occur by Testing Hypotheses in Order: Testing to Detect Effects in Blocks

 \section{Testing to Detect Effects in Blocks}

 Block-randomized experiments allow two styles of testing procedures that target block-specific causal effects.
-In a study like that shown in Figure~\ref{fig:struct0}, we have a set of blocks, $B$, within which a new policy intervention is randomly assigned to $m_b$ people, leaving $n_b - m_b$ in the status quo.
+In a study like that shown in Figure~\ref{fig:struct0}, the experiment is organized into blocks; within each block, a new policy intervention is randomly assigned to some people, leaving the rest in the status quo.
 Notice the inverted tree-like shape of the experiment.
-The individual blocks are on the bottom of the tree and, in this case, are nested within administrative units like cities and states toward the top of the tree.
+The individual blocks are on the bottom of the tree and, in this case, are nested within administrative units like cities and states toward the top.